Hall 6 of the FCCS EPM Cloud Study Tour

 ERP close + initial data loads

 BritEdge Oracle ERP closes.
 OIC adapter triggers overnight load to FCCS_Managed Data.
 DeutschWerk SAP extract prepared.
-First intercompany journals created (Standard) for known routine reclassifications.
+First intercompany Consolidation Journals created for known routine reclassifications.

 Day 2